vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 The Human origin of the Vedas (Revela- tions),-

-The Inferential Proof for God-hood (Išvara),— The Infiniteness of Soul (-essence) (Jiva),- The adoption as categories (Padārtha):— (1) Sāmānya or universality (what constitutes "The School of Gautama or Gotama,-the Indian School of Logic.
+The Inferential Proof for God-hood (Iśvara),— The Infiniteness of Soul (-essence) (Jiva),- The adoption as categories (Padārtha):— (1) Sāmānya or universality (what constitutes "The School of Gautama or Gotama,-the Indian School of Logic.

 80